Skip to content

 Every job goes through the same four states you'll see in the panel:

-2. Running — a worker picked it up; progress streams live over server-sent events.
+2. Running — picked up; progress streams live to the panel as it works.

 3. Completed — success; result is persisted (e.g. new script, rendered MP4).